garesborn/Rubik-s-cube-solves-and-LL-skips/README.md

 While there is a pretty alarming range in these solves, I don't think I will spend much time improving on my crosses.
 Currently my average is better than my 4 second goal, but I am imperfect 1/5th of the time I solve the cross.
 I am confident I will continue to be more comfortable solving crosses with time.

-Overall, I think the most important way to improve is to simply continue learning more algorithms.
+Overall, I think the most important way to improve is to simply continue learning last layer algorithms.
 Below is plot of my last 600 timed solves.

 ![600_solves](https://user-images.githubusercontent.com/65193347/107989320-0e484580-6fa0-11eb-8454-9369dfa28b74.png)

 Over the course of these 600 solves, I memorized 10-15 new LL algorithms.
-As the regression line illustrates, my averages have steadily improved by 2.6 seconds between my first and last 200 solves.
+As the regression line illustrates, my averages have steadily improved.
+There is a 2.6 second difference between the averages of my first and last 200 solves.

+There are a number of other ways to improve my times including becoming color independent, improving my inspection phase to begin setting up F2L pairs, and impoving skills like recognition or finger tricks.
+Assuming I can trim down an additional 3 seconds on my average by learning the rest of the LL algorithms, I can explore these other avenues to get my average under 20 seconds.
+But for now, I need to accept that knowledge is, in fact, power